 Written by Sharr White

-Directed by Kiera Gillock
+Director: Kiera Gillock

 The Dinah Washington Cultural Arts Center

 The Dinah Washington Cultural Arts Center (DWCAC) is located in the former Allen & Jemison Warehouse Co. building located on the corner of 7th Street and Greensboro Avenue on the same block as the Bama Theatre.
+The venue is managed by The Arts Council of Tuscaloosa, who are acting as co-presenters of this production.

 The Grand Opening was on the anniversary of Dinah Washington’s Birthday, August 29, 2013.
 Dinah Washington was a jazz and blues vocalist and pianist born in Tuscaloosa, Alabama.
 The “Queen of Blues” Washington has been cited as the most popular black female recording artist of the ‘50’s.
 She is a 1986 inductee of the Alabama Jazz Hall of Fame and was inducted into the Rock and Roll Hall of Fame in 1993.